 Free to attend.
 Carnival-style activities, food, drinks, and vendor purchases are paid separately at each booth.

-Early December each year (typically the first Saturday), 4:00 PM to 8:00 PM.
+Early December each year (typically the first Saturday), late afternoon into the evening.

 Free street parking along Main Street and the nearby residential streets fills early.
 The Lakeview Avenue public parking lots are within a few blocks’ walk for overflow.